hawenger/NeuralNetworkPractice/README.md

 ## Neural Network

 The NeuralNetwork class contains contains weights and bias matrix variable for different layers as well as the learning rate.
-IT contains all neccessary functions for the Forward Pass in order to generate a prediction.
-The necessary error for backpropigation occurs inside the train function.
-The train function is iterated over according to the # of epochs in the fit function with random datapoints from the dataset.
+It contains all neccessary functions for the Forward Pass in order to generate a prediction.
+The necessary error for backpropagation occurs inside the train function.
+The train function is iterated over according to the number of epochs in the fit function with random datapoints from the dataset.